Curly Hair Care: The Complete Everyday Care Routine

 Conditioner is a non-negotiable for curly-haired girls.
 It brings back the moisture in your hair after shampooing, so make sure to condition your curls after every wash.

 Curl creams or gels are designed to tackle dryness, frizz, flyaway, and tangles by providing maximum hydration.
-These products give your curls structure and definition so that your hair doesn’t lose its volume throughout the day.
+These products give the structure and definition of your curls so that your hair doesn't lose volume throughout the day.
 After-shower curl treatments also add shine to your hair, making it look healthy and bouncy.

 After showering, lightly comb through your hair to get rid of the tangles.
 Then, apply a quarter-sized amount of your chosen curl cream through your hair.
 Rub the product between your palms, cup your curls, then scrunch them upwards to encourage curl definition.